ministryofjustice/wp-victcomm2/README.md

 | `make bash`  | Open a bash shell on the WordPress docker container.
 The [WP-CLI](https://wp-cli.org/) is accessible as `wp`.
 The application must already be running (e.g. via `make run`) before this can be used. |
 | `make test`  | Run tests on the application.
 Out of the box this will run PHP CodeSniffer (code linter).                                                                                                            |
 ```
-## Bedrock

-This project is based on Bedrock.
-Therefore, much of the Bedrock documentation will be applicable.

-Bedrock documentation is available at [https://roots.io/bedrock/docs/](https://roots.io/bedrock/docs/).